 No one.
 NO ONE. follows this rule anymore.
 Feel free to wear your white pants, any time during the year (seriously).
 Winter white continues to be a hot trend (especially white wool coats).

-Rule # 2: No Pastels Past Easter
+2. No Pastels After Easter

 No one follows this old school rule as the season for pastels now extends well into summer.
 In fact, summer is probably the best time to wear pastels, as the lighter nature of the hue makes it a cool option to add a little color to your summer wardrobe.